Hamza al-Ghamdi

-Hamza Salah Sa'id al-Ghamdi (حمزة الغامدي; 18 November 1980 – 11 September 2001) was a Saudi terrorist hijacker.
-He was one of five hijackers of United Airlines Flight 175 as part of the 11 September attacks.
+Hamza Salah Sa'id al-Ghamdi (حمزة صلاح سعيد الغامدي; November 18, 1980 – September 11, 2001) was a Saudi terrorist hijacker.
+He was one of five hijackers of United Airlines Flight 175 as part of the September 11 attacks.

 Born in Saudi Arabia, Hamza al-Ghamdi left his family to fight in Chechnya and was probably sent to Al-Qaeda training camps in Afghanistan where he was chosen to participate in the 9/11 attacks.

 He arrived in the United States in May 2001 on a tourist visa.
-On 11 September 2001, al-Ghamdi boarded United Airlines Flight 175 and hijacked the plane along with his older brother Ahmed al-Ghamdi and 3 other terrorists so that lead hijacker and trained pilot Marwan al-Shehhi could crash the plane into the South Tower of the World Trade Center.
+On September 11, 2001, al-Ghamdi boarded United Airlines Flight 175 and assisted in the hijacking of the plane, along with his older brother Ahmed al-Ghamdi and 3 other terrorists, so that lead hijacker and trained pilot Marwan al-Shehhi could crash the plane into the South Tower of the World Trade Center.

 History

 Some reports say that al-Ghamdi left his home to fight in Chechnya against the Russians in early 2000 (other reports say he left in January 2001).
 He called home several times until late 2001, saying he was in Chechnya.

 Known as Julaybeeb during the preparations, al-Ghamdi traveled to the United Arab Emirates some time in late 2000, where he purchased traveler's cheques presumed to have been paid for by Mustafa al-Hawsawi.
 Five other hijackers also passed through the UAE and purchased traveller's cheques, including Majed Moqed, Saeed al-Ghamdi, Wail al-Shehri, Ahmed al-Haznawi, and Ahmed al-Nami.

 In January 2001, al-Ghamdi rented a post office box in Delray Beach, Florida, with another hijacker, Mohand al-Shehri.
 According to FBI director Robert Mueller and the 9/11 Commission however, al-Ghamdi did not first enter the United States until a London flight on 28 May with Mohand al-Shehri and Abdulaziz al-Omari.

 In March 2001, al-Ghamdi was filmed in a farewell video that was aired on Al Jazeera.
 In the video, many future 9/11 hijackers swear to become martyrs, although no details of the plot are revealed.
 Al-Ghamdi does not speak in the film, but is seen studying maps and flight manuals.

 He was one of nine hijackers to open a SunTrust bank account with a cash deposit around June 2001.
 Al-Ghamdi also applied for and received a Florida driver's license on 27 June 2001.
 In the next two months, he obtained two duplicate licenses simply by filling out change-of-address forms.
 Five other suspected hijackers also received duplicate Florida licenses in 2001, and others had licenses in different states.
 Some have speculated that this was to allow multiple people to use the same identity.